tims-computer-academy/mongodb/phase4.md

 # Phase 4: Local Security for Daily Use

-This phase teaches you how to **secure your local MongoDB server** for responsible, long-term use on your own system.
+This phase teaches you how to **secure your local MongoDB server** and **back up your data safely**.

 By default, MongoDB is open and unauthenticated — good for learning, but risky for real data.
 We’ll now configure basic protections:

-🔒 Require login credentials (authentication)<br>
+🔒 Require login credentials (authentication)
-🔒 Assign specific user roles (read-only, admin, etc.)<br>
+🔒 Assign specific user roles (read-only, admin, etc.)
-🔒 Block outside access with a firewall<br>
+🔒 Block outside access with a firewall
-🔒 Make encrypted backups<br>
+💾 Automate and encrypt local backups
-🔒 Understand how MongoDB logs user actions
+📝 Understand how MongoDB logs user actions

 ---